The first ionisation energy is the

 to the nucleus and will

-be much more tightly held by the electrostatic attraction to the nucleus
+be much more tightly held by the electrostatic attraction to the positively charged nucleus;

 this coupled with the fact that we will be

-second is 4560kJ/mol, quite an increase!
-This would be
+secondionisation energy is 4560 kJ/mol, quite an increase!
+This large increase in energy would be

 2 valence electrons

-be able to predict that removing the first two electrons, the valence electrons
+be able to predict that removing the first two electrons, that is the valence electrons

 two electrons are lost then magnesium

-will have a noble gas configuration (the same as Neon).
+will have a noble gas electron configuration (the same as Neon).

-However to remove a third electron would mean removing one from the second principal energy level,
+However to remove a thirdelectron would involve removing one of the electrons from the second principal energy level,

 this will require a large increase in energy.
 The table below give